katzenpost/katzenpost/stream/README.md

 ## Finite State Machine ##

-a Stream consists of two finite state machines - a reader and writer thread, each of which can be in state StreamOpen, StreamClosing, or StreamClosed.
+A Stream consists of two finite state machines, which correspond to a reader and writer thread, each of which can be in state StreamOpen, StreamClosing, or StreamClosed.

 When a Stream is created, it starts in state StreamOpen.